When I began my professional career, I worked in a company where using third-party frameworks wasn’t allowed.

 Back in 2009, as an exercise in learning how to write iOS apps, I wrote all my Objective-C implementations for networking and JSON, XML, and HTML parsers.

 For persistence, I've written SQLite and Core Data wrappers.
-I even wrote my own text-based file storage scheme, which may sound silly, but it was a simple solution for many problems, and ultimately it resulted in the satisfaction of my clients.
+I even wrote my own text-based file storage scheme, which may sound silly, but it was a simple solution for many problems.

 So, how do you find a balance between these two extremes?